shivannis/xandr-docs-public/xandr-docs/digital-platform-api/primary-ad-server-service.md

 ## `DELETE`

 Enables deletion of all or an existing ad server object.
-Append the ad server id as the last path component of the URL.
+Append the ad server ID as the last path component of the URL.

 Example call using cURL to delete all ad server objects: